UNIDATECHS/semanamimi/readme.txt

-Sema Nami — Digital Health Platform
+SemaNami — Digital Health Platform

-Sema Nami is a web‑based digital hospital and healthcare portal built with PHP, MySQL, Tailwind CSS, and JavaScript.
+SemaNami is a web‑based digital hospital and healthcare portal built with PHP, MySQL, Tailwind CSS, and JavaScript.
 It provides essential healthcare services including emergency requests, virtual consultations, verified staff listings, and health programs — all accessible through a modern, responsive browser interface.

-The current live site is hosted at:
+The current live site is hosted at: hSemanamimi.com
-👉 Semanamimi.com

 1. System Overview